-At the suggestion of a number of department chairs representing all four of our academic colleges, I am investigating purchasing a site license to Turnitin.com, the leading plagiarism-detection service.
-With a site license, any instructor in any department on campus can upload some or all papers to Turnitin and quickly receive a report indicating whether the papers are original or contain plagiarized writing.
+At the suggestion of a number of department chairs representing all four of our academic colleges, I am investigating the purchase of a site license to CopyCatcher.com, the leading plagiarism-detection service.
+With a site license, any instructor in any department on campus can upload papers to CopyCatcher and quickly receive a report indicating whether the papers are original or contain plagiarized writing.